 From order to certification in no time at all

-Tony Wright, division director at ebm-papst neo, was asked for advice and provided answers to these questions: “We suggested certification by RESET.”
+Tony Wright, Divisional Director & Head of UK Sales – Digital Solutions ebm-papst, was asked for advice and provided answers to these questions: “We suggested certification by RESET.”
 This international air quality standard involves continuous real-time measurement of the air.
 Wright and his team studied the building plans, identified the optimum positions for the sensors and agreed the plan with RESET.
 Nine sensors across both floors now continuously measure CO2 content, temperature, relative humidity, total volatile organic compounds and particulate matter (PM2.5).
 The data is delivered to a platform, which forwards it to RESET.

 “It’s simply a good feeling to know that you are breathing in good air throughout the day!”
 Tom Marshall – Partner at Gerald Eve